Nyd oes wlad yn holl Gred o gymaint o dir a chymaint o saint ynddei ag oedd gynt ymhlith Cymbry

 Stories of the Saints

 An exhibition of medieval manuscripts containing lives and genealogies of the saints, and poetry addressed to them, runs at the National Library of Wales until 10 June 2017.
-David Parsons and Martin Crampin will be offering gallery talks on 29 March.
+One of the curators, Martin Crampin, will be speaking at the Library on 17 May.